Vanushka/nuxt-example-issue/README.md

 ```

 ## Result
-The error appears when we run: yarn build
+The error appears when we run: yarn start

 Start the development server on http://localhost:3000